-This project is a response to requests from the end users.
-A major challenge in working with high-density bathymetry is the current Norwegian grading regime.
-We are still waiting for a change of this regime.
-The indications is a release of detailed depth information inside the 0-30m depth area.
+A major challenge in working with high-density bathymetry is still the current Norwegian classification regime, but we have got some specific areas degraded for use in our HD ENCs.
+We are still expecting a change of this regime and expect a release of detailed depth information inside the 0-30m depth area.